SCID Newborn Screening Petitions

 Fortunately, effective treatments, such as stem cell transplantation and gene therapy can cure the disorder, however, the key is early detection.
 This can make possible life-saving intervention before infections occur.
 All types of Primary Immune deficiencies, not just SCID, would benefit from early diagnosis as research advances.

 Newborn screening for SCID will prevent infant deaths from undiagnosed SCID and also enable the potential diagnosis of other primary immune deficiencies.
 SCID Newborn screening is being done in other parts of the world, including New Zealand.
-In the USA, only 6 States are not screening for SCID or have not implemented a newborn screening pilot programme (see map).
+In the USA, only 1 State is not screening for SCID or have not implemented a newborn screening pilot programme (see map).
 In Canada – Ontario and Nova Scotia.
 Other countries include Spain, Israel, Qatar, Sweden (Stockholm), Singapore (with payment) and Taiwan (with payment).